-- It's not a single wave but generally a series of waves.
+- it is not a single wave but generally a series of waves;

-- It may be a fast-moving wall of water.
+- it may be a fast-moving wall of water; and

 Things you can do to prepare for the unlikely event of a tsunami include:

-- Being aware of the natural warning signs of tsunami, such as an earthquake, rumbling or sudden changes in the behaviour of coastal seas;
+- being aware of the natural warning signs, such as an earthquake, rumbling or sudden changes in the behaviour of coastal seas;

-- Decide where you will go if a tsunami warning is issued for your community; and
+- deciding where you will go if a tsunami warning is issued for your community; and

-- Invite the SES to present an awareness and education program to your community group.
+- inviting the SES to present an awareness and education program to your community group.

-- If you receive an official tsunami warning, you may be asked to move away from the water's edge or move to higher ground inland.
+- If you receive an official tsunami warning, you may be asked to move away from the water's edge or low-lying coastal areas and move to higher ground inland.

 - For your own safety you should follow the advice given by emergency services personnel when a tsunami warning is issued.

 - Never go the beach or stay and watch once a tsunami warning has been issued.